 Life so far...

-Inspired by her experience whilst making TV documentaries and working with voice actors, Lu moved into the industry herself.
-Lu's background in TV and "being on the other side" has given her invaluable experience in working as a voice talent herself, bringing many hours of experience in fine-tuning the final audio dubs, to each voice over client project.
-She self-directs and brings expression, timing and pace to her projects, breathing them into life with great attention to detail.
+Inspired by my experience whilst making TV documentaries and working with voice actors, I moved into the industry myself.
+Using my background in Television and "being on the other side" has given me invaluable input in working as a voice talent, bringing many hours of experience in Executive Producing the final audio dubs of documentaries, to each voice over project.
+I self-direct and bring expression, timing and pace to my projects, breathing them into life with great attention to detail.

-After having worked as a consultant analyst and project manager in Information Technology (IT) previously, she's very comfortable with Audio Production and is meticulous about providing a final audio product that's clean and technically well produced.
+After having worked as a consultant analyst and project manager in Information Technology (IT) previously, I'm very comfortable with technology and Audio Production, and I endeavour to always provide my clients with a final audio product that's clean and technically well produced.

-Lu volunteered for the RNIB reading newspapers and magazines for the blind and partially sighted as part of their outreach programme.
-If you'd like to know more about their work, please contact www.rnib.org.
+I volunteered for the RNIB reading newspapers and magazines for the blind and partially sighted as part of their outreach programme, and love their work.
+If you'd like to know more, please contact www.rnib.org.